Katie Scott (soccer): Penn State Nittany Lions

 At age 17, Scott played for the Penn State Nittany Lions in the 2024 season.
 She had 2 goals and 2 assists in 11 appearances (4 starts), dealing with injury early in the season and missing about a month while at the 2024 FIFA U-17 Women's World Cup.
-She scored both of her goals and made all four starts during the NCAA tournament, helping Penn State reach the quarterfinals, where she scored in a 2–1 loss to eventual champions North Carolina.
+She scored both goals and made all four starts during the NCAA tournament, helping Penn State reach the quarterfinals, where she scored in a 2–1 loss to eventual champions North Carolina.
 After one season, she chose to turn professional and forgo her remaining college eligibility.

 Club career

 The Kansas City Current announced on January 8, 2025, that the club had signed Scott to her first professional contract on a one-year deal.
 In July, she made her debut in the Teal Rising Cup exhibition tournament, starting both matches.

-On August 7, the Current announced that Scott would join fellow NWSL club Racing Louisville on loan until the end of the season, using the league's newly introduced intraleague loan mechanism.
+On August 7, 2025, the Current announced that Scott would join Racing Louisville on loan until the end of the season, using the NWSL's newly introduced intraleague loan mechanism.
 On September 12, she was recalled without having made any appearances for Louisville.

-Later in the month, after the Current clinched the NWSL Shield, she made her NWSL debut by starting in a 4–1 win over the Chicago Stars.
+On September 26, 2026, after the Current clinched the NWSL Shield, Scott made her NWSL debut with the start in a 4–1 win over the Chicago Stars.
+On December 3, she signed a two-year contract extension with the Current.

 International career

 Scott was called into the United States national under-15 team by head coach Katie Schoepfer at the start of 2022.
 Despite being a natural forward for club, she established her place on the youth national team by showing versatility and moving to defensive midfielder or outside back.
 She helped lead the United States to victory at the 2022 CONCACAF Girls' U-15 Championship, captaining the squad in the semifinals against the Dominican Republic and appearing off the bench in the final against Canada.
 Two years later, Scott started for the United States as they defeated Mexico in the final of the 2024 CONCACAF Women's U-17 Championship.
 She appeared in all 6 games (4 starts) at the 2024 FIFA U-17 Women's World Cup, helping the United States place third, its best result since 2008.

+Scott was part of the under-20 roster at the 2026 FIFA U-20 Women's World Cup in Poland, making three appearances and one start, as they lost to Brazil on penalties in the round of 16.